 SQLite is a compact library.
 With all features enabled, the library size can be less than 500KiB, depending on the target platform and compiler optimization settings.
 (64-bit code is larger.
 And some compiler optimizations such as aggressive function inlining and loop unrolling can cause the object code to be much larger.)
 If optional features are omitted, the size of the SQLite library can be reduced below 300KiB.
 SQLite can also be made to run in minimal stack space (4KiB) and very little heap (100KiB), making SQLite a popular database engine choice on memory constrained gadgets such as cellphones, PDAs, and MP3 players.
 There is a tradeoff between memory usage and speed.
 SQLite generally runs faster the more memory you give it.
 Nevertheless, performance is usually quite good even in low-memory environments.

 SQLite is very carefully tested prior to every release and has a reputation for being very reliable.
 Most of the SQLite source code is devoted purely to testing and verification.
 An automated test suite runs millions and millions of test cases involving hundreds of millions of individual SQL statements and achieves 100% branch test coverage.
 SQLite responds gracefully to memory allocation failures and disk I/O errors.
 Transactions are ACID even if interrupted by system crashes or power failures.
 All of this is verified by the automated tests using special test harnesses which simulate system failures.
 Of course, even with all this testing, there are still bugs.
-But unlike some similar projects (especially commercial competitors) SQLite is open and honest about all bugs and provides bugs lists including lists of critical bugs and minute-by-minute chronologies of bug reports and code changes.
+But unlike some similar projects (especially commercial competitors) SQLite is open and honest about all bugs and provides bugs lists and minute-by-minute chronologies of bug reports and code changes.

 The SQLite code base is supported by an international team of developers who work on SQLite full-time.
 The developers continue to expand the capabilities of SQLite and enhance its reliability and performance while maintaining backwards compatibility with the published interface spec, SQL syntax, and database file format.
 The source code is absolutely free to anybody who wants it, but professional support is also available.